 The Newhalls' community participation wasn't limited to newsprint.
 In 1972, Newhall family members organized the first Santa Clarita Valley Boys & Girls Club Auction.
 It was Ruth who came up with the idea of forming the Santa Clarita Valley Historical Society in 1975; a decade later, it was Ruth who convinced other community leaders that the time was right to form a city.

-Scott and Ruth signed a 10-year noncompetition agreement when they sold the paper and stayed at its helm.
+Scott and Ruth asked to stay on as editors in 1978 and signed a 10-year noncompetition agreement.
 In 1986 they shepherded The Signal through its move from 6th Street in Newhall to "Auto Row" in Valencia to be in close proximity to their major advertisers, who had made the same move a decade earlier.
 In 1988 when the 10-year mark arrived, Scott and Ruth left the building — and opened their own shop right down the street on Valencia Boulevard, intent on beating The Signal in circulation as Scott had done decades earlier to Hearst.
 This time the outcome would be different.
-Fourteen months and more than $1 million later, their thrice-weekly Citizen newspaper folded and Scott rode off into the sunset.
+Eight months and $1.3 million later, their thrice-weekly Citizen newspaper folded and Scott rode off into the sunset.

 In 1992, acute pancreatitis landed Scott at Henry Mayo Newhall Memorial Hospital in Valencia, where he died Oct.
 26 of that year.
 He was 78.